MarioFdezAlv/NetVixil-core/README.md

 ### Mobile App

 Open mobile/main.qml with Qt Creator or QML runtime

-### Agent
+### Agent (Free & Pro)

 python agent_service.py

     Configure AGENT_ID, TOKEN, API_URL in config.json

+    Free users: agents run locally and link to their account

+    Pro users: agents can synchronize with backend for advanced reporting and automation

     Run as a service for automatic monitoring

 Contributing

-    Free version is open source (desktop and agents only)
+    Free version (desktop, mobile, and agents) is open source and contributions are welcome

     Backend and Pro features are proprietary and managed centrally